simon3270/prosvc-upgrade-workspace-sar/workspace.md

 ## Agent Migration

 ### Overview
+When doing this at a customer site the preference is to migrate all of their master configuration and ssl data over to a new Puppet 4.x based infrastructure as detailed in the [Puppet upgrade docs](https://docs.puppet.com/pe/latest/migrate_monolithic.html) as this allows the certificates between master and agent to continue working.

+Once this is done migrating to the new infrastructure should be as easy as repointing the Puppet service address(if the customer has one) to the new server.
+The Puppet 3.x agents will be able to run against the puppet 4.x master without issue and can then be upgraded using the [puppet_agent module](https://forge.puppet.com/puppetlabs/puppet_agent).

+If a service address does not exist then use whatever means make the most sense to update the server setting in puppet.conf to point to the new address.

 We have a number of different ways to use the puppet_agent module to upgrade agents.
 There are modules written that can do most of what we need for us, or there are a set of manual or semi-manual steps we can take.
 Multiple approaches are discussed below, feel free to use whatever combination is appropriate for your situation.

 #### Using an all-in-one migration solution
+Note that the module below assume migration to a fresh server and that the agent will need new certificates generated for this.
+Carefully consider whether this is needed or whether the migration steps linked above will work instead.
+Regenerating agent certificates might have unexpected impacts if trusted facts are used and are not created as part of these new certificate requests.

 [This module](https://github.com/dnase/puppet_agent_migrate) can be used to perform all migration steps or as a point of reference for agent migration.
 To use it, follow the steps below.